dackst/nayuta/notes.md

       * Switching to [Flame's earlier Python 2 script inserter](https://pastebin.com/vtVwq338) released in 2015 seemed to fix this, but it had its own problems.
 But looking through it, I noticed there was a special case that applied only to these particular problematic textboxes
       * changing a 1 to a 3 in for the `0xC1` entry in the dictionary defined in the beginning of the Python 3 inserter fixed #1 without introducing any other problems.
 The inserter in this repo should include this change.
   2. Only Japanese text in places (no English): copying `PSP_GAME/USRDIR/pack` folder from the 4.15 translation solved the Japanese appearing for the `noi` and `system` files.
 To me, this seemed to indicate something is wrong with the `copy_*.py` files.
 Along with copying your new files to the extracted ISO, they also are intended to modify the files in the `pack` folder so that your new files are read instead of a compressed Japanese version.
 This doesn't seem to actually be done for those files.
 At least, this isn't done successfully.
       * However, any changes made in `pc`, `foodarea` and `helplib` were still not reflected after this.
-This was fixed by modifying how `textinsert.py` chose to skip lines that were too short, as `pc`, `foodarea` and `helplib` has less rows than all the other `text` files.
+This was fixed by modifying how `textinsert.py` chose to skip rows that were too short.
+Since `pc`, `foodarea` and `helplib` have less columns than all the other `text` files, they were previously skipped entirely.
   3. Chapter titles: like with #2, I copied the files from the 4.15 ISO, in this case from `PSP_GAME/USRDIR/visual/event`.
 While other translated graphics are included with flame's tools, but for some reason the chapter start/end graphics aren't.
-  4. the correct objective text will be used if the story is continued to the next objective.
-It appears this is not at all the fault of the tools, and the text for the current objective is loaded directly from your savefile.
-  5. The Mishy issue was also not entirely the fault of the tools.
+  5. The Mishy issue was not entirely the fault of the tools.
 For some reason, Mishy's internal name ("Michy") was exposed in `chr_names.tsv` as well as his name that is displayed above his textboxes (originally "Michey").
 For comparison, Mensa was called "Mrs. Mensa" in the original translation, and has an internal name of "Mensa", but only appeared once in `chr_names.tsv` (as "Mrs. Mensa").
 I've also been able to break shopkeepers by changing the wrong names in `chr_names.tsv`, so just make sure you only change the right one?
-I recommend not changing any character names that appear to already be in English in the jp dump.
+I recommend not changing any character names that appear to already use Latin characters when dumped from Japanese.
   6. Extra Japanese text (underneath my English): I would usually be able to fix these by reformatting my English text to use an extra line in the text box.
 However, I encountered this again for two lines when reading the message at the end of Volans' sidequest, but wasn't able to fix it this way.
       * this appears to be fixable by increasing the max length for `0x41` op codes, as defined in the `bin` method, from 10 to 11.
 Now all the Japanese text is replaced as long as there is enough rows of English text.
-Due to a related logical error that should also now be fixed, it was truncated to 3 rows when I tried to add an additional row instead of 10
+Due to a related logical error that should also now be fixed, it was [truncated to 3 rows](https://i.imgur.com/FEP7Gk1.jpg) when I tried to add an additional row instead of 10
       * so in conclusion, while other text boxes can be freely resized, `0x41` opcodes require as least the same number of rows of English text as Japanese text

+### other bugs you may encounter

+entirely unrelated to the tools

+* The text about your next objective that appears when pressing select is not updated
+  * the correct objective text will be used if the story is continued to the next objective.
+It appears the text for the current objective is loaded directly from your savefile, so this will happen upon loading a savefile created from where the objective was last updated in another version.
+* glitchy effects on dialogue boxes ([example](https://user-images.githubusercontent.com/73907314/101234594-bf705c80-368e-11eb-837b-098794bf1673.jpg))
+  * this seems to be caused by the the size of the text boxes and the positional arguments sometimes given in the fourth column of the dumped scripts.
+It can be fixed by [increasing the size of the box](https://user-images.githubusercontent.com/73907314/101234598-ca2af180-368e-11eb-9b98-14d1bbb4fcdd.jpg) to more closely resemble the original Japanese, or by [modifying the given positions](https://user-images.githubusercontent.com/35816592/101244338-e69d4d00-36d3-11eb-911e-03118378458c.jpg).

 ### other stuff
   * accented characters, like for Soufflé or Boötie don't work